5 Steps to Prep Your Garden for Winter

 • Test your soil for nutrient deficiencies, pH levels, and physical texture.
 For a quick, thorough, and easy to use test, try Redmond's very own Soil Test Kit!

-• Amend your soil in the fall to correct any problems before spring.
+• Amend your soil with Mineralyte in the fall to restore nutrients after a long growing season before putting your garden to bed.

 Compost/Mulch